gabrielizalo/Must-Have/Wordpress/README.md

 ### SEO

 * [**Rank Math**](https://rankmath.com/):
   The new kid of the block.
-Use it or the Alternative **Yoast SEO** (How to Migrate to Rank Math: _[Rank Math Review – Why I Ditched Yoast For RankMath](https://www.matthewwoodward.co.uk/seo/reviews/rank-math/)_.
+WordPress SEO: Made Easy.
+Rank Math is the most powerful way to get BEST WordPress SEO tools added to your website.
   - Config:
     1. Create and config **Google Analytics** account.
     2. Create and config **Search Console** account.